Teaching Internet Safety: What You Need to Know Before Your Kids Are Online

 One of the best ways to teach your kid about healthy tech use before they’re old enough to have a phone themselves is to lead by example.
 Kids have a tendency to copy the adults in their lives — both the good and the bad parts.
 So let them see you setting aside dedicated tech-free time to unplug.
 Say, “It’s time for me to put away my electronics.”
 Or, “I’m not sure who sent me this Twitter message, so I’m going to ignore it.”
 As you continue to model this behavior, you’ll be teaching internet safety without having to always walk them through every lesson.

 Explain What to Do If Something Goes Wrong

 Even if you don’t think your kid has access to texting or TikTok, now is the time to start talking about what your child should do if they experience something negative online.
 Tell them that they can always come to you if they see something that upsets them or if a stranger sends them a message — you’ll help them through the situation without getting angry.

 Raising digital natives isn’t easy, but instilling into your kids the importance of digital citizenship will better prepare them for the future.
 Bark can help you with teaching internet safety as well as help keep your child safe online.
-Our award-winning monitoring service alerts parents and guardians when there’s a potential issue they need to know about — including cyberbullying, sexting, online predators, depression, suicidal ideation, threats of violence, and more.
-Sign up today to monitor texts, chat, email, YouTube, and 24+ social media platforms for signs of digital dangers and get one week of our service completely free!
+Our award-winning monitoring service alerts parents and guardians when there’s a potential issue they need to know about — including cyberbullying, sexting, online predators, depression, suicidal ideation, threats of violence, and more. to monitor texts, chat, email, YouTube, and 24+ social media platforms for signs of digital dangers and get one week of our service completely free!